balovbohdan/balovbohdan.github.io/client/src/content/blog/posts/how-to-reuse-code-in-react/how-to-reuse-code-in-react.md

 I started this article during two days in a hospital.
 It looks more like a set of thesis you can use for diving deeper and adjusting to your needs.
 Hope this was helpful for you.

 Let’s keep in touch.

+## ...

+You can find this article in [my Medium blog](https://betterprogramming.pub/how-to-reuse-code-in-react-40637747125f).